 Nowadays, Castel Sant’Angelo serves as a museum.
 Inside, you can see some perfectly preserved frescoes from the Renaissance, visit the Chamber of Ashes where the emperors were incarcerated, and see the Papal Residence.

 How to visit: You can just see the building from the outside, but you can also visit the inside.
 It’s located on the main route on your way to the Vatican.
-You can get a ticket and visit on your own or join a guided tour.
-The entrance to the museum is also included with the Roma Pass or the Vatican & Rome Pass.
+You can get a fast-track ticket and visit on your own or join a guided tour.
+The entrance to the museum is also included with the Roma Pass or the 3-day Vatican & Rome Pass.

 TIP: Don’t miss the panoramic views from the rooftop terrace of the museum.
-It’s one of the best viewpoints in Rome, offering amazing views of the River Tiber, historic city center, and the Vatican.
+It’s one of the best viewpoints in Rome, offering amazing views of the River Tiber, the historic city center, and the Vatican.

 14. Catacombs of St. Callixtus